The Website The Birds Maps Virtual Tour Email us

 - EssaysEric Dinerstein Bill Young

 Bald Eagles are year-round residents in the Washington metro area, and they sometimes are seen flying over or near Monticello Park.
+They are more likely to be seen in the spring than in the fall.

 Where to See Them in the Park